Welcome! Now You Can Leave!

 Free HHA Training

-Home health aide training will most likely be $100 – $1,000; this is a lot of money for someone just starting out in the medical professional and especially without a great deal of education.
+Home health aide training will most likely be $100 – $1,000; this is a lot of money for someone just starting out in the medical profession.

 You may not have the money or the resources to take out a loan either.